-A review of the best planners of 2016?
+A review of the best planners of 2016, specifically focused on the best planners for working moms?
 Yes, please.
 An addiction to planners?
 Who, me?
 I think it started in my middle school days, and every August and/or January, I get slightly giddy thinking about the planner I’m going to use in the new year.

-I’m all about the practical, so let’s get to it: This list is the results of my research on the best planners on the market, hands-down, and how to find them.
+I’m all about the practical, so let’s get to it: This list is the results of my research on the best planners for working moms on the market, hands-down, and how to find them.

 Each planner listed below includes a best feature (aka.
 Why I Like It), whether it’s physical, digital or both, and any other golden nuggets I’ve got to share.